cody-beng/Laravel-CICD-Pipeline/README.md

 ```

-### Note: The reason we all this is to run the application test.
-To ensure that code is has no errors/bug before merging to the target branch
+### Note: The reason for this `pull-request.yml` is to test the application to ensure that the code being pushed has no errors/bug before merging to the target branch

 - Create `test-deployment.yml`.
 You can utilize this deployment for your production deployment.
 - Copy and paste below